-If the donor or recipient has any communication difficulties, the transplant team will let the Independent Assessor know so they can make sure appropriate independent support (for example, a translator) is available for the interview.
+If the donor or recipient has any communication difficulties, the transplant team will inform the Independent Assessor and will provide the appropriate independent support (for example, an independent translator) for the interview.

-For non-directed altruistic donation, where the recipient has not been identified, only the donor will be interviewed.
+For non-directed altruistic donation, where a person has decided to donate however the recipient has not been identified, only the donor will be interviewed.

-After the interviews, the Independent Assessor will produce a report and send it to us for a decision on whether the donation can go ahead.
+After the interviews, the Independent Assessor will produce and submit a report to us for a decision on whether the donation can go ahead.